AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/upgrade-platform-sdks/analytics.md

 ## Privacy status changes in the Experience Platform SDK

-The privacy APIs `setPrivacyStatus` and `getPrivacyStatus` can be found in the MobileCore.
+The privacy APIs `setPrivacyStatus` and `getPrivacyStatus` can be found in the Mobile Core.
 Similar to the v4 SDK, the Analytics extension will follow these behaviors depending on the privacy status set:

 * **Opted in:** Analytics hits will be sent.
 * **Unknown:** Analytics hits will be queued.